OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus GetProxy(OcaONo &ONo)

-        Gets the object number of the matrix proxy.
+        Gets the object number of the Matrix Proxy.

         This method has id ``3.9``.